 He discovered that testing the disulphide bonds in fingernails could be an accurate way to assess bone health.
 Crescent Diagnostics, which was set up by Dr. Towler, conducted further clinical studies using the Bone Quality Test device (BQT), which assesses disulphide bond levels through a simple fingernail scan.
 So far, it appears that the results are at least as accurate as DXA technology.

 This method could even be used with fingernail clippings, so it would be possible to send your nails into a lab for testing and avoid the radiation exposure of DXA scans.

 The BQT device is not yet available.
 Patents are in the works, indicating that there are helpful and exciting developments on the horizon.
 For now, pay special attention to brittle nails and/or white vertical lines I mentioned earlier.

 Fear of The Unknown is Terrible

 Fear from a lack of understanding is no better.
 Both are unnecessary.

-The Save Our Bones Program can help you end that fear.
+The Osteoporosis Reversal Program can help you end that fear.
 Because it spells out, in plain English, what you’ll never hear from your doctor about dealing with bone health the safe way.

 As Your Bone Health Improves, So Will Your Nails